Burn Ban - Level 1

 Jarrell's Cove Marina is a private marina with a public accessible fuel dock and is open Memorial Day through Labor Day.
 The pumpout facility is at Jarrell Cove State Park and is open at all times.
 No floating dock available.

 When you arrive at a buoy, call the phone number on the mooring ball, provide your buoy number and length of stay (three night maximum).
-Pay for your registration using your credit or debit car or provide your annual moorage permit number.
+Pay for your registration using your credit or debit card or provide your Annual Moorage Permit number.
 There is a $4.50 convenience fee to register by phone.
-All buoys are first come first served and $15 per night.

 Jarrell Cove has one Cascadia Marine Trail, 10 standard, and two partial hook-up campsites.
 Standard campsites 5, 6, and 7 and the Cascadia Marine Trail site, MT22, are first come, first-served.
 All other campsites are reservable; most can be reserved year-round.